Public Pricing API — Free JSON Endpoint

 Last updated:

 How do I fetch AI model pricing programmatically?
 Send a GET request to https://www.aipricing.guru/api/pricing.json.
-The response is a single JSON document covering 55 models across 10 providers, refreshed daily at 04:00 UTC.
+The response is a single JSON document covering 103 models across 11 providers, refreshed daily at 04:00 UTC.
 CORS is enabled for all origins, the payload is gzip-compressed, and edge-cached for 1 hour.
-Free to use under CC-BY 4.0 with attribution.
+The AI Pricing Guru dataset is provided for informational use.
+You may use it for personal, editorial, research, educational, and internal business purposes with appropriate attribution to AI Pricing Guru.
+Commercial redistribution, resale, republishing at scale, inclusion in a competing public dataset/API, or use as the primary data source for a commercial pricing-comparison product requires prior written permission.
+Prices can change without notice; always verify directly with the provider before making purchasing or budgeting decisions.

 Endpoint at a glance